the world's most visited architecture website

 Inside Rotterdam’s Sonneveld House everything is in order: books arranged nearly on shelves, chairs tucked under tables, rugs set square on the bedroom floor.
 The house is a pristine tableau depicting what the interior would have looked like whilst inhabited by the eponymous Albertus Sonneveld and his family.

 Yet something interesting lies underfoot, thanks to an intervention by Inside Outside that sees the entire floor of the home covered with a single, continuous mirror.
-Read more about the and view selected images after the break.
+Read more about the installation and view selected images after the break.

 Arup Unveils Plans for New A.C.
 Milan Football Stadium